Kubernetes on AWS Resources

 IAM IRSA requires more work than Kube2iam, but given Amazon’s detailed documentation, it may be easier to implement.
 Since it is so recent, there is not enough implementation of IRSA in the industry at the time this article was written.

-KIAM’s implementation needs cert-manager running and, unlike with Kube2iam, you need to annotate the namespace along with the deployment.
-Regardless, we highly recommend using Kiam because it can be used in all cases provided you have the resources for running cert manager, and that your master nodes are equipped to handle a DaemonSet running on them.
-By using the manifests provided in this post, your set-up will be seamless and production ready.
+KIAM’s implementation needs cert-manager running, and unlike with Kube2iam, you need to annotate the namespace along with the deployment.
+Regardless, we highly recommend using Kiam because it can be used in all cases, provided you have the resources for running cert-manager and your master nodes are equipped to handle a DaemonSet running on them.
+Using the manifests provided in this post will make your set-up seamless and production-ready.

-If you want to try visualizing your metrics on Grafana dashboards that are powered by Prometheus, get on to the MetricFire free trial today.
-Also, feel free to sign up for a demo and talk to us directly about what monitoring solutions work for you.
+If you want to try visualizing your metrics on Grafana dashboards powered by Prometheus, sign up for the MetricFire free trial today.
+You can also sign up for a demo and talk to us directly about what monitoring solutions work for you.

 This article was written by our guest blogger Vaibhav Thakur.
 If you liked this article, check out his LinkedIn for more.